jultty/blog/content/posts/half-an-year-on-alpine.md

 ### The systemd realm

 There's a plethora of Linux distributions.
 But the vast majority are based on some other one.
-I don't mean that this isn't meaningful for whatever use case they are suited for --- some derivatives do go the extra mile and increment their bases in more advanced ways --- but when you are looking for a distribution that _you_ want to set up your way, it makes less sense to go for something whose selling point is how it's already set up for something.
+I don't mean that this isn't meaningful for whatever use case they are suited for --- some derivatives do go the extra mile and increment their bases in more advanced ways --- but when you are looking for a distribution that _you_ want to set up your way, it makes less sense to go for one whose selling point is how it's already set up for something.

 If we drop the derivatives and focus on some arbitrary measure of adoption, we end up with Debian, Fedora, Arch, OpenSUSE and Nix.